tathanhdinh/gtkrs-tutorials/src/chapter_04/ui.md

-Now that UI-related code is separated into it's own module, it's important to declare all of the submodules that this module will important, and declare any types and functions that this module should re-export.
+Now that UI-related code is separated into it's own module, it's important to declare all of the submodules that this module will import, and declare any types and functions that this module should re-export.

 ```rust
 mod app;